LoreSchaeffer/NBTRecipes/README.md

 <br />

 ### Item
-This is an object that represents an item in the recipes, it can be used as an ingredient or as a result.
-Majority of fields are optional, in fact, the only one needed is the `material`.
+Item is an object that represents an item in the recipes.
+It can be used as an ingredient, input or as a result.
+Majority of fields are optional, in fact, the only required one is the `material`.

 When only `material` field is defined, and no other items within the choice requires any metadata (name, lore, nbt), items in the recipe are matched by material.